oloc/g10b/readme.md

 * http://g10b.oloc (by default)

 ## Configuration
-The infrastructure is described in the __hieradata/provision.json__ file.
+The infrastructure is described in the __provision/provision.json__ file.
 The applications are described in the __app__ directory.
+The environments are described in the __etc/puppet/environments__ directory.
-The configuration of the servers is described in the puppet manifests and modules of the application g10b.
+The configuration of the lab is described in the puppet manifests and modules of the environment g10b.

 If you modify the project settings, you have to add the DNS VM (g10b-gateway) as a resolver of your host (for example your laptop with virtualBox), regarding the IP addresses you configure in the *Vagrantfile* and in the *provision.json* (as the iplastdigit parameter).
 As default, the *start* initiate for you this command: